MEOWNDLICHT/digital_library_system/README.md

 # Digital Library System

 A CLI-based simulation of digital library system that supports basic CRUD operations for managing books, users, authors, and borrowing information.
 Users are authenticated and given access to varying operations based on their role (librarian/member).
+Everything about this program is made unnecessarily complex.
+This has no real value other than for educational purposes.

 ---